Ukraine obtained the main battle tank from the West… Now, what remains is ATACMS and fighter jets?

 Ukraine needs more Western tanks to gain a clear advantage in ground warfare.
 According to the New York Times (NYT), the West has agreed to provide at least 105 tanks by this day, which is one-third of the 300 that Ukraine has requested.
 David Silvay, a military expert and professor at Cornell University, told the New York Times, “If the West provides 500 to 1,000 units, the situation can change.”

 The number that can be deployed right now is also limited.
 German Defense Minister Boris Pistorius said it would take three to four months to deliver the German Leopard 2.
 Abrams is also expected to take several months to deploy as the US plans to procure new tanks instead of stock.
-This could make it difficult to deploy prior to a Russian attack on the eastern Bahmut region.
+This might make it difficult to deploy prior to a Russian attack on the eastern Bahmut region.
 Ukraine expects Russia to mobilize an additional 50,000 troops for a general offensive in the spring or summer.

 Currently, only 14 Challenger 2s, the British main battle tank, 14 Leopard 2s owned by Poland, and 4 and 8 Leopard 2s owned by Portugal and Norway respectively, are expected to be deployed in the near future.